 World premieres given by Claire Edwardes

-Amplitude (other/mixed percussion with pre-recorded sound) by Peter McNamara— 16 Nov 13 ("Numero Uno", Campbelltown Arts Centre, NSW)
+Amplitude : for solo percussion & pre-recorded electronics by Peter McNamara— 16 Nov 13 ("Numero Uno", Campbelltown Arts Centre, NSW)

 Gentleness-suddenness : for mezzo-soprano, violin, percussion and piano by Bruce Crossman— 29 Jun 13 (Campbelltown Arts Centre, NSW)

-Chamber concerto for marimba and orchestra (marimba with chamber orchestra) by Daniel Rojas— 22 Jun 13 (The Independent Theatre, NSW)
+Concerto for marimba and chamber orchestra (marimba with chamber orchestra) youth orchestra by Daniel Rojas— 22 Jun 13 (The Independent Theatre, NSW)

 woodthrow, yet whispering caress (trios: shakuhachi, marimba, cello) by Robert Douglas— 28 May 11 (Bellingen Memorial Hall, Bellingen NSW)